Pedcabrera/Pedcabrera/README.md

 **`Data Enginner (Analyst/Dataflow/Business)`**

-I'm industrial engineering to focus in build modeling of data, analyze data and give insight to improve business goals.
-I have seven years experience to working with different database, business intelligence tools and language programs.
-I know Bank industry, Telco Industry and Ecommerce digital.
-Actually I work complete time in Pichincha Bank from Peru and some time I work freelancer to others company.
+I'm industrial engineering with 7+ years of experience in data modeling, analysis, and business intelligence.
+Proven ability to leverage diverse knowledge of databases, tools, and programming languages to extract data, and i give insights to improve business outcomes.
+I have experience in banking, telecommunications, insurance and e-commerce sectors.
+Currently employed at Pichincha Bank (Peru) while also undertaking freelance data enginner projects.
 Finally I dabbling in tech data analyst with Power BI to Tecnology Institute (CIBERTEC).

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">